Psychosocial Hazards in the Workplace

 Sadly, these are fairly typical outcomes for organisations that have concentrated on what they perceive to be their core business and have ignored their legal obligations to manage psychosocial risks to workers.
 As leading WHS consultants we note that these issues are becoming more prevalent and a focal point for the safety regulator in each state.

-The key to managing psychosocial hazards in the workplace is to apply the four-step Risk Management Model:
+The key to managing occupational stressors in the workplace is to apply the four-step Risk Management Model:

-Control Risks: The steps include minimizing or eradicating the psychosocial hazards through putting in place controls.
-This could entail changing the nature of the tasks performed, enhanced communication or provision of employees’ support programmes.
+Control Risks: The steps include minimizing or eradicating the hazards through putting in place controls.

 I think we have a problem – what should we do?